Conformal changepoint localization: Additional Experiments

-\subsection{Gaussian mean-shift: comparison with \citet{dandapanthula2025conformal}}
+\subsubsection{Gaussian mean-shift: comparison with \citet{dandapanthula2025conformal}}

 In the Gaussian mean-shift setting described in Section~\ref{sec:gaussian_mean_shift}, we compare our framework against the changepoint localization method of \citet{dandapanthula2025conformal}, which also constructs distribution-free confidence sets for changepoints using a matrix of conformal $p$-values.

+To ensure a fair comparison, we compare the strongest versions of these two methods.
+Following the recommendation of \citet{dandapanthula2025conformal}, we equip MCP with the oracle likelihood-ratio between the true pre- and post-change distributions.
+For \conch{}, we consider the four CPP scores from Section~\ref{sec:practical_scores}, including the oracle and learned LLR scores.
+Thus, both methods are supplied with the same underlying information about the changepoint model, allowing us to compare the sharpness of the resulting confidence sets more closely.

 Figure~\ref{fig:gaussian_mean_shift_all_pvalue} displays the $p$-value distributions from both methods.
 Their approach yields a confidence set over $[362,432]$, which is broader than the widest interval obtained by \conch{} (using the weighted-mean score).